 Helping New Orleans families and workers enter and stay in America

 America is the land of opportunity and wonder.
 Many legal residents in America want to obtain green cards (permanent residency) and visas (temporary residency) for their spouses, children, parents, and other relatives.
 Employers also sponsor many foreign workers too.
 Obtaining lawful permanent residency or the right to stay in America can be very confusing and challenging.

 At the Law Office of James A. Graham, our New Orleans immigration lawyers have helped numerous individuals and families meet the challenges of the immigration laws.
 Whether you are seeking a change of status or asylum, or facing possible removal, we want to help.
-Contact us in New Orleans or Slidell today to get started.
+Contact us in New Orleans today to get started.